 All trade union meetings are typically arranged outside of school hours and no specific time is set aside for union officials during working hours.
-No costs relating to union official facility time is therefore incurred by the Trust.
+No cost relating to union official facility time is therefore incurred by the Trust.

+OBJECTIVES AND ACTIVITIES

-OBJECTIVES AND ACTIVITIESObjectives and Aims
+Objectives and Aims